barneyb/johann/README.md

 ## Dynamic Memory Allocation

-Currently, the "allocator" `mmap`s anonymous pages, on demand, and each `malloc` gets the next however many bytes from there. `free` does nothing, so one `malloc`-ed, memory is never released.
+The allocator only uses anonymously `mmap`ed pages, which are acquired on-demand.
+Currently, they are never `unmmap`ed.
+Each `malloc` call will return a suitable memory chunk.
+Chunks passed back to `free` are marked for recycling.
+Recycling is always preferred to requesting more space from the OS.
+Recycled chunks are neither coalesced nor re-chunked more finely. `malloc` only looks for "big enough", not "reasonably sized," so an allocation request may recycle a wildly oversize chunk, "wasting" the overage.
+This also means overflow errors are less predictable than one might hope.

-When a program exits (without panicking), the count/size of `malloc` and `free` calls is compared.
-If they don't match, a warning is printed to STDERR, but that's it for runtime checking.
+When a program exits (without panicking), the count of `malloc` and `free` calls over the life of the execution is compared, as are the total bytes allocated and freed.
+If they don't match, a warning is printed to both STDOUT and STDERR with the details.
+Here's one which leaked pretty dramatically, almost 20% of its allocations:

+    ; MEM: 279 allocs (0x2db0 bytes)
+    ;      227 frees  (0x2290 bytes)

+Certain double-free errors cause a `98` panic, but only a minority of them.
+Both checks will eventually go away, once the language itself takes at least partial ownership of dynamic memory, instead of letting humans do it.

 ## Standard Library